TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 Or, if you want fine control over the dispatching algorithm, you can write your own logic manually.
 Use the :mod:`queue` module to create a queue containing a list of jobs.
-The :class:`~queue.Queue` class maintains a list of objects and has a ``.put(obj)`` method that adds items to the queue and a ``.get()`` method to return them.
-The class will take care of the locking necessary to ensure that each job is handed out exactly once.
+The :class:`~queue.Queue` kundi maintains a list of objects and has a ``.put(obj)`` method that adds items to the queue and a ``.get()`` method to return them.
+The kundi will take care of the locking necessary to ensure that each job is handed out exactly once.

 Here's a trivial example::

-   import threading, queue, time
+   agiza threading, queue, time

    # The worker thread gets jobs off the queue.
 When the queue is empty, it
    # assumes there will be no more work and exits.